Achik1406/Bake-N-Take/README.md

 External REST API
 -
 Using Google Map API
-Function : to set current location of user and save as address of user
+Function : to set current location of user and save as address of user.